 Where the media should be holding the feet of our so-called leaders to the fire, for their failures, it seems most are more interested in washing those feet instead.
 In the blame game, every one is to blame except the media which, almost without exception, has failed to call the Government to account on climate and a variety of other issues.

 But do we see the media acknowledging or systematically tackling our so-called leaders on these issues which are symptoms of a massive failure, over many years, of the neo-liberal/capitalist model.
-Absolutely not, They just complacently accept the status quo and the unparalleled corruption of our society by both major parties.
+Absolutely not.
+Largely, they just complacently accept the status quo and the unparalleled corruption of our society by both major parties.

 But even if we stick just to climate – with the exception of a few individuals such as Elizabeth Farrelly, Katherine Murphy and Peter FitzSimons it’s hard to find many journalists who haven’t simply regurgitated a few identical lines, myths and half-truths in the current climate.